dakimomo/DakiMomo/README.md

 - 🔭 Just finished my Honours in Information Systems at UCT
-- 🌱 I’m currently learning Full-Stack Development and Security Engineering
+- 🌱 I am currently enhancing my expertise in Full-Stack Development, focusing on integrating AI, Cloud Technologies, and Security Engineering.
-- 👯 I’m looking to collaborate on projects related to software development/cybersecurity
+- 👯 I’m looking to collaborate on projects related to Software Development/AI
 - 😄 Pronouns: They/She
 - ⚡ Fun fact: My Rank in CODM is Legendary <br> <br>